-In May 2018, we purchased a 52% ownership interest in a distributor in Mexico.
+We own a 52% interest in a distributor in Mexico.
 This distributor sells, among other products, our animal health and nutrition products.
-This subsidiary does not meet the definition of a significant subsidiary for purposes of our fiscal year 2018 financial statements.
+In December 2018, a new wholly-owned subsidiary in Indonesia started operations to distribute our animal health and nutrition products.
+Neither of these subsidiaries meet the definition of a significant subsidiary.

-Our foreign operations are subject to the normal risks of doing business overseas, such as currency fluctuations, restrictions on the transfer of funds and import/export duties.
-Our operating results have not historically been materially impacted by these foreign currency fluctuations.
-Certain financial information about our foreign operations is contained in Note 2 of the Notes to the Consolidated Financial Statements and is incorporated herein by reference.
+Our foreign operations are subject to the normal risks of doing business in non-U.S. countries, such as currency fluctuations, restrictions on the transfer of funds and import/export duties; however, historically our operating results have not been materially impacted by these factors.
+Incorporated herein by reference are Item 1A.
+Risk Factors, which describes other risks that could impact our foreign operations, and Note 2 of the Notes to the Consolidated Financial Statements, which contains certain financial information about our foreign operations.